Bing-su/adetailer/README.md

 The yolo models can be found on huggingface [Bingsu/adetailer](https://huggingface.co/Bingsu/adetailer).

+You DON'T need to download models from huggingface.

 ### Dataset

 Datasets used for training the yolo face detection models are: